ChennoShen239/25spring/Math 104/Lecture 7.md

 > > Theorem 4.2.
 If a sequence (fn) of continuous functions fn : A → R converges uniformly on A ⊂ R to f : A → R, then f is continuous on A.
 >
 > This part is similar

+And this is the difference between point-wise convergence and uniform convergence.

 > [!PDF|note] [[Ch7.pdf#page=6&selection=36,0,82,1&color=note|Ch7, p.6]]
 > > Exercise 1.
 Prove lim n→∞ lim x→c fn(x) = lim x→c lim n→∞ fn(x). if fn uniformly converges to f .